 - 5 So, How Can You Avoid Jump Starting?

-Like we mentioned earlier, the modern cars of today come packed with complex electronic components.
-For instance, ECUs, or engine control units, constantly monitor the engine to ensure that it is always operating at peak efficiency, while on-board trip computers guide the driver on their servicing requirements and fuel efficiency.
+As we mentioned earlier, the modern cars of today come packed with complex electronic components.
+For instance, ECUs, or engine control units, constantly monitor the engine to ensure that it is always operating at peak efficiency, while onboard trip computers guide the driver on their servicing requirements and fuel efficiency.

 Voltage Drop – Why is it Important?

 Let’s consider the example of a perfectly good car with a fully charged battery that is experiencing a voltage drop.
 If you hook a scope lead up to the positive battery terminal and ground, then rev the engine, the scope trace will indicate that the battery voltage dips to about 3 volts for around 15 milliseconds before shooting back up to 6 volts, then to 12 volts.